FekDN/NAC/README.md

  for interpretation.
 The registry acts as a dictionary, mapping the integer IDs used in the binary format to their full string definitions, constant values, parameter names, and pattern definitions.

 ---

+ ## Why NAC?
+The Power of Canonical Representation

+ The NAC standard is built on atomic primitives that cover over 95% of all computations in modern AI models.
+In effect, we are encoding the PyTorch ATen library into a binary instruction format.

+ One might ask: why use the canonical `A, B, C` approach instead of simply assigning a unique 2-byte ID to each of the ~3,000 operators in `native_functions.yaml` (the source of all ATen operators)?

+ The answer lies in the difference between **syntax** and **semantics**.
+The `native_functions.yaml` file doesn't contain 3,000 unique semantic operations; it contains a vast number of overloads for the same core ideas.

+ For example, the `add` operation appears in `native_functions.yaml` as:
+ - `add.Tensor(Tensor self, Tensor other, *, Scalar alpha=1)`
+ - `add.Scalar(Tensor self, Scalar other, Scalar alpha=1)`
+ - `add.out(Tensor self, Tensor other, *, Scalar alpha=1, Tensor(a!) out)`
+ - `add_.Tensor(Tensor(a!) self, Tensor other, *, Scalar alpha=1)` (in-place version)
+ - `add_.Scalar(Tensor(a!) self, Scalar other, *, Scalar alpha=1)` (in-place version)
+ - ...and several other variations.

+ A naive encoding would treat these as completely distinct operations, creating syntactic noise that hides their fundamental relationship.
+The `A,B,C,D[]` approach solves this through **semantic unification**:

+ *   **`A` (Operation ID):** Encodes the **semantic core** of an operation.
+For instance, `aten.add` with a specific number of tensor inputs and keyword argument names.
+     *   `"aten.add.Tensor:node_args(2):kwargs()"` -> `A = 150`
+     *   `"aten.add.Tensor:node_args(1):kwargs(alpha)"` -> `A = 151`
+ *   **`B` (Variation ID):** Encodes **syntactic variations**—how tensors and scalars are passed as inputs (e.g., `in0,in1` vs. `in1,in0`).
+ *   **`C` (Constant ID):** Encodes **non-tensor data** (scalars, strings, booleans, such as `alpha=1.5`).
+ *   **`D[]` (Dependencies):** Encodes the **graph structure** by passing data dependencies, much like function arguments.

+ In NAC, `add.Tensor` and `add.Scalar` can share the same `A` (semantic core) but differ in `C` (since `other` is a constant in the second case).
+This preserves semantic commonality.
+As a result, the **PatternMiner can discover a pattern involving "addition" regardless of whether a tensor is added to another tensor or a scalar.** Under a naive ATen encoding, these would be two entirely different, unrelated patterns.

+ ### The ATen-based Registry: A Breakthrough Approach

+ Basing the NAC registry on ATen provides several key advantages:

+ *   **Stability and Standardization:** The ATen C++ API is far more stable across PyTorch versions than the Python API.
+Its operations have clear, strongly-typed signatures.
+NAC captures this stability in `registry.json`, creating a durable, long-term standard.
+ *   **Rich Metadata:** ATen operations are rich with metadata (`dtype`, `layout`, `device`, `autograd` status).
+NAC encodes this information into the `B` (variation) and `C` (constant) components, making the ISA **context-aware**.
+ *   **Hardware Mapping:** These canonical, fundamental operations can be directly mapped to an ASIC, creating a universal computational environment for any model.
+ By analyzing a model's NAC signature, we can do more than just identify patterns; we can quantify them.
+A simple counter on the A component (Operation ID) across a graph or an entire corpus of models provides a precise, data-driven profile of computational demand.
+This tells us exactly how many times each fundamental operation (e.g., conv2d, matmul, layer_norm) is called.
+This statistical profile is a direct specification for ASIC design, allowing architects to determine the optimal number of identical computational units (e.g., matrix multiplication cores, normalization engines) needed for efficient, and potentially single-pass, model execution.

+ ### From Data-Driven Discovery to Innovation

+ Searching for patterns in a flat `ABCD[]` graph is **data-driven discovery, not hand-crafted engineering.** We are empirically discovering the "genetic alphabet" of AI from the collective experience of thousands of models, rather than imposing human assumptions.
+NAC uncovers hidden design principles by analyzing raw data from real-world architectures.

+ This leads to the discovery of "unexpected" patterns as a source of innovation:

+ #### a) Convergent Evolution
+ The flat graph analysis will reveal universal semantics hidden by implementation details.
+ *   **Different Architectures, Same Core Pattern:**
+     *   **ResNet:** `Conv2D → BatchNorm → ReLU`
+     *   **EfficientNet:** `DepthwiseConv → Swish → SEBlock`
+     *   **NAC View:** Both may reduce to the same fundamental `ABCD[]` sequence for `"Conv → Norm → Activation"`.
+NAC proves that this semantic idiom is universal, regardless of the specific activation function or normalization layer used.

+ #### b) Mutations and Alleles
+ We can identify variations of a core "gene," creating a quantitative basis for a phylogenetic tree.
+ *   **One Gene, Different Alleles:**
+     *   **Base Pattern:** `[Conv_Op, Norm_Op, Act_Op]`
+     *   **ResNet Allele:** `[Conv2D, BatchNorm, ReLU]`
+     *   **MobileNet Allele:** `[DepthwiseConv, BatchNorm, ReLU6]`
+     *   **ConvNeXt Allele:** `[DepthwiseConv, LayerNorm, GELU]`

+ #### c) Non-Obvious Patterns
+ NAC can discover novel, cross-domain patterns in hybrid architectures that are not immediately apparent.
+ *   **What might NAC find in hybrid models?**
+     *   `Pattern_Hybrid_001: [Attention, Conv2D, Upsample]` (Common in Diffusion models?)
+     *   `Pattern_Unknown_002: [Linear, Dropout, Linear, SkipToLayerN]` (An MLP-Mixer motif?)

+ ### Statistical Significance vs. Hand-Crafted Blocks

+ The problem with hand-crafted approaches is bias.
+Researchers favor "classic" blocks (`Conv+BN+ReLU`), publication bias favors "elegant" architectures, and domain specificity limits generalization.

+ **The NAC Advantage:**

+ *   **Data-Driven:** Patterns are extracted from the real-world evidence of thousands of models.
+ *   **Unbiased:** The most frequent patterns are, by definition, the most successful and effective architectural choices.
+ *   **Cross-Domain:** Universal patterns emerge that are effective across vision, NLP, audio, and graphs.

+ Finally, NAC opens the door to discovering **"non-contiguous" or "gapped" patterns**.
+Many architectures contain structurally disconnected blocks that are functionally linked.
+These are akin to "genetic regulatory networks" in biology—genes located on different chromosomes that work in concert to perform a single function.
+NAC provides the framework to discover these deep, functional relationships.

+---

 *   feklindn@gmail.com